 Real estate can be a rewarding career.
-Independence, flexibility and an unlimited income potential are just a few of the benefits of selling real estate.
-Though it can be lucrative, it requires tenacity and self motivation.
+Independence, flexibility, and unlimited income potential are just a few of the benefits of selling real estate.
+Though it can be lucrative, it requires tenacity and self-motivation.
 If you’re interested in becoming a real estate agent in New York, we’ve put together a list of steps for you to take to get started.

 As defined by New York State in Article 12-A of the Real Property Law, a real estate salesperson is anyone who, on behalf of another and for a fee negotiates a sale, exchange or rental of real property or collects rent for the lease of real property.